 Spring 2015 updates and information

 - A hybrid online/lecture class EELE 456 Power System Protection will be offered again this spring, and is being taught by Prof. Matt Donnelly from Montana Tech.
-This course has been added to our spring 2015 plan very recently, so the registrar may not have it in the online schedule for a few days.
+This course has been added to our spring 2015 schedule of classes.

 - EE students need to take 9 credits of EELE Professional Electives.
 Some EE students end up taking two 4-credit elective classes totaling 8 credits and just need one more credit to fulfill the 9 EELE elective credit requirement.
 If this is your situation, you might be interested in taking a 1-credit EELE course.
 The options include Independent Study (EELE 492), Undergraduate Research (EELE 490), or Internship (EELE 498).
 These special courses require individual arrangements, so see your advisor.
 Another option is the 1-credit Multidisciplinary Seminars (EELE 394) course, which requires you to attend 12 campus seminars on your own during the semester.
 Or you can, of course, take a 3 or 4 credit EELE class.
 See your advisor if you have questions.

 - The alternate year or annual electives for the spring 2015 semester include:

 EELE 456 Power System Protection (see note above)